-Any inventory items taken off-site by members of staff for official purposes must be recorded in a register.
+Any inventory items (not including laptops/iPads assigned to staff members) taken off-site by members of staff for official purposes must be recorded in a register.
 The date borrowed, and the signature of the borrower, must be recorded.
 On the return of the item the date of return will be recorded.
 The register should be held in the main admin office.